SystemsApproach/security/systems.rst

    An IP packet with a nested IP packet encapsulated using ESP in tunnel mode.
 Note that the inner and outer packets have different addresses.

 These tunnels may also be configured to use ESP with confidentiality and authentication, thus preventing unauthorized access to the data that traverses this virtual link and ensuring that no spurious data is received at the far end of the tunnel.
 Furthermore, tunnels can provide traffic confidentiality, since multiplexing multiple flows through a single tunnel obscures information about how much traffic is flowing between particular endpoints.
-A network of such tunnels can be used to implement an entire virtual private network.
+And as mentioned in the introduction to this section, a network of such tunnels can be used to implement an entire virtual private network.
 Hosts communicating over a VPN need not even be aware that it exists.

 9.4 Web Authentication (WebAuthn) and Passkeys
 -----------------------------------------------